metacpan/metacpan-cpan-extracted/distros/S/Socket-More/README.md

 Returns a list of 'interface' structures (similar to getifaddr above) which provide meta data and packed address structures suitable for passive use (i.e bind) and matching the `$specification`.
-The resulting data is sorted by interface name, then but family and finally by type.
+The resulting data is sorted by interface name, then by family and finally by type.

 It has some overlapping function of `getaddrinfo`, however it is specifically for creating addresses for binding, allows the use of interface names and operates with UNIX domain configurations through a synthetic  'unix' interface.

+From **v0.5.0** the results will return interface information in an addition field.

 A specification hash has optional keys which dictate what addresses are generated and filtered: